 There is a lot of information that an individual must work through during the addiction recovery process.
 Therefore, it is essential to have the right tools and resources to support you so you can give yourself the best chance for recovery.
 For some, this means having the right type of evidence-based treatment program.
-If you are seeking a cognitive-behavioral therapy program in Springfield, OH, you are on the right path.
+If you are seeking a cognitive-behavioral therapy program (CBT) or a dialectical behavior therapy program (DBT) in Springfield, OH, you are on the right path.
 At Ethan Crossing Recovery, we can help you determine if this is the correct type of care for your needs.

 What Is A Cognitive-Behavioral Therapy Program?

 Cognitive-behavioral therapy has treated mental health and addiction disorders since the 1960s.
 It provides a way for people to address negativity during the recovery process.
 In cognitive-behavioral therapy for addiction, you will learn why these thoughts occur and how to turn them around.
 A key component of CBT is learning that your emotions and actions stem from illogical thought patterns.
 They are not rational thoughts.
 Your thoughts stem from past experiences or your current environment.
 When you act on these irrational feelings, you further damage your recovery process.
 A CBT program will help you re-train your brain to react in a more healthy way to different situations, and therefore will help you on your recovery journey.

 What Are Automatic Thoughts?